arxeiss/PasswordRule/README.md

 No more steps are needed, as Laravel 5.5+ provides [automatic package discovery](https://laravel.com/docs/5.5/packages).

 ## Configuration
-By thefault, package contains *English* and *Czech* translations and default config is shown bellow.
+By default, package contains *English* and *Czech* translations and default config is shown below.
 Do not change config file or translations in `vendor` folder.
 Run command

 ```bash
 php artisan vendor:publish --provider="PasswordRule\PasswordRuleServiceProvider"